FAQ: Our Post Quantum Cryptography (PQC)

 Yes, if not explicitly protected at all stages of the algorithms.

-- Secret keys have been recovered with as little as a single trace;
+- Secret keys can be recovered with as little as a single trace

-- Attacks target polynomial arithmetic, sampling, and especially compression and decompression stages in ML-KEM and ML-DSA, and in hashing in the other standardized algorithms;
+- Attacks target polynomial arithmetic, sampling, and especially compression and decompression in ML-KEM and ML-DSA

-- Even implementations using standard share-based masking techniques often leave critical operations unprotected.
+- Even implementations using standard share-based masking often leave critical stages unprotected

-This means that a mathematically secure, NIST-approved PQC algorithm can still be completely broken at the implementation level.
+As a result, a NIST-approved PQC algorithm can be completely broken at the implementation level.

-Is PQC software sufficient for data centers and high-performance systems?
+Is PQC software usable for data centers and high-performance systems?

-Yes.
-Unlike symmetric cryptography (e.g., AES), PQC is used only occasionally, primarily during key exchange, authentication, or signature verification.
+Unlike symmetric cryptography, PQC is used during key exchange, authentication, or signature verification.
 It is not part of the high-throughput data path.
-As a result, software PQC is sufficient even for data centers and high-end systems.

 What are the performance and power differences between PQC in software and hardware?